revue-org/revue/docs/website/docs/report/deployment.md

    - Username: `user`
    - Password: `user`

-While to tear down the system, run the `undeploy.sh` script.
+To shut down the system, run the `undeploy.sh` script.

-With these scripts not only the containers related to the only microservices are managed because other system components are needed to let the system work properly.

-In addiction to expected containers, a Zookeeper container (necessary for Kafka) and a MediaMTX Media Server are present.

-Instead, for the device part, a single container will be deployed.
-More info about the sample thing can be found here: [Sample Thing](https://github.com/revue-org/revue-sample-thing)
+The system deploys containers for microservices and essential components like Zookeeper (for Kafka) and MediaMTX Media Server.
+Additionally, a container is deployed to simulate device management, which can be explored in the [Sample Thing](https://github.com/revue-org/revue-sample-thing)

 #### Deploy a subset of the system